Strood Academy

 Strood Academy is a coeducational secondary school and sixth form with academy status, located in Strood in the English county of Kent.
+Part of the main building also serves as the head office for Leigh Academies Trust.

 History

 Strood Academy was formed in September 2009 following the closure of Chapter School and Temple School, and today the school is located on the former site of Chapter School.
 The school moved into new buildings on the site in September 2012, which were designed in partnership with Nicholas Hare Architects and built by BAM as the main contractor at a cost of £27 million.

 The academy moved into the Leigh Academies Trust in 2017.

 Dijana Piralic became Principal, replacing Kim Gunn, in March 2020.

 Governance

 Strood Academy is part of the Leigh Academies Trust, a multi-academy trust, formed of 25 schools based in the Kent, Medway and South East London areas.
-Its Head Office is on the same site as Strood Academy; it houses its Executive Team and the other central teams including Finance, Business, Marketing, HR, Engagement and IT.
+Within the Trust's head office, it houses its Executive Team and the other central teams including Finance, Business, Marketing, HR, Engagement and IT.

 Strood Academy was sponsored by the University for the Creative Arts in 2013.